Who are the CHALLENGERS?Each of the e-wallets that are highlighted below was chosen for two main reasons: their usability and popularity.

 The former indicates that these apps are usable daily and in a variety of places, just like an actual physical wallet.
 The latter is based on the popularity of the app itself or that of its creator.
 With these elements in mind, ladies and gentlemen, let’s meet our challengers:

-As its name suggests, GrabPay is an e-wallet offered by Grab, and it’s certainly hard to miss with its distinct green and white logo and a tagline that goes #notsoleceh!
+As its name suggests, GrabPay is an e-wallet offered by Grab, and it’s certainly hard to miss with its distinct green and white logo and the desire to be the ultimate ‘Everyday Everything’ app!

 GrabPay is best known for being associated with Grab’s e-hailing service.
-By topping up your GrabPay e-wallet and using that money to pay for your Grab rides, you will gain points which can be exchanged for discounts, free rides and other GrabRewards.
+By topping up your GrabPay e-wallet and using that money to pay for your Grab rides, for food, for deliveries and other commodities, you will gain points that can be exchanged for discounts, free rides and other GrabRewards.

 You can also use GrabPay to complete transactions at restaurants and other physical stores; all of which will earn you points and GrabRewards as well.